 We followed this with a drinks reception at the British Library, where we heard from the inspirational Rex Béchu, a University of Sheffield student, who shared her own story of coming to the UK as an international student, and falling in love with rain, Yorkshire tea and life in the UK in general.
 A whole room, moved to tears by a story that reminds us all why we do what we do, and illustrates how international education changes lives for good.
 It also gave our members and our partners an opportunity to meet students who’d participated in the day, and hear more about the conversations that we’d had.

-photos from the day and view our short video about the day.
-VIDEO
+View the photos from the day and view our short video about the day.

 Student Ambassador Programme